 In the United States, you can only get Xanax with a prescription from a doctor or other healthcare provider.
 This requirement helps make sure the medication is used safely and under proper medical care.

 Farmapram, on the other hand, can often be bought over the counter in Mexico without needing a prescription.
-This easier access may lead to higher risks of misuse or abuse.
+This easier access may lead to higher risks of misuse.
 To use any medication safely, it’s important to talk with a healthcare professional, buy drugs from trusted sources, and follow all dosing instructions carefully.

 Side Effects And Dangers Of Farmapram